 Member cities, at their option, may elect to adopt Updated Service Credit, either annually or on an annually repeating basis, effective January 1 of a calendar year.
 Updated Service Credit improves retirement benefits by using a member's average monthly salary over a recent three-year period to recalculate the member's retirement credit as if the member had always earned that salary and made deposits to the System, matched by the city, on the basis of that average monthly salary.
 Updated Service Credit also takes into account any changes in the city's TMRS plan provisions that have been adopted, such as an increase in the member contribution rate or the city's matching ratio.
 If there is a difference between the recalculated amount and the actual account balances, a percentage (50%, 75%, or 100%) of this difference is granted to the employee, funded by the participating municipality, as the Updated Service Credit.
 A member must have at least 36 months of service credit as of the study date in the adopting city before becoming eligible to receive this credit.
+Beginning January 1, 2022, a member must also be a contributing employee of the municipality on the Updated Service Credit study date to be eligible to receive an Updated Service Credit.
 Interest on Updated Service Credit is prorated in the year of retirement.